 - Duke Energy, Eaton, and Toyota have partnered to develop smart-grid-enabled charging stations for commercial applications that will enable multiple two-way communications features to help reduce and manage charging costs for businesses.

-- In January 2012, Duke Energy Progress completed a three-year trial with Ford Motor Company using Ford Escape PHEVs, and in Florida Duke Energy will complete a similar trial in September 2012.
-These trials test Ford PHEV technology and smart-charging systems, and allow us to compare the performance of factory-built and converted PHEVs.
+- In 2012, Duke Energy completed a three-year trial with Ford Motor Company using Ford Escape PHEVs.
+These trials tested Ford PHEV technology and smart-charging systems, and allowed us to compare the performance of factory-built and converted PHEVs.

 - We are testing charging stations and PEVs at our Envision Center in Erlanger, KY.

-- The Clean Fuels Ohio organization received a 500K grant from the Department of Energy to create a PEV Readiness Plan for Ohio.
-The objectives of the project are to develop local, regional and statewide plans and implement policies that support the deployment of plug-in electric vehicles (PEV) and electric vehicle charging infrastructure in Ohio.
-Duke Energy will participate as a key stakeholder to share what we have learned from other states as well as provide input into electric supply reliability.
+- The Clean Fuels Ohio organization received a $500K grant from the Department of Energy to create a PEV Readiness Plan for Ohio.
+The objectives of the project are to develop local, regional and statewide plans and implement policies that support the deployment of plug-in electric vehicles (PEVs) and electric vehicle charging infrastructure in Ohio.
+Duke Energy will participate as a key stakeholder to share what we have learned from other states.

 - Duke Energy is actively engaged with plug-in vehicle readiness initiatives in both the Central Florida and Tampa Bay regions.
 We are also involved in a charging station load research program focused on the public access and commercial markets.